andrew-at-sitecore/Sitecore.Support.391039/README.md

 1. Place the `Sitecore.Support.391039.dll` assembly into the `\bin` directory.
 2. Place the `Sitecore.Support.391039.config` file into the `\App_Config\Include` directory.
+3. In configuration files find all occurrences of `Sitecore.ContentSearch.SolrProvider.SolrSearchIndex, Sitecore.ContentSearch.SolrProvider` and replace them with `Sitecore.Support.ContentSearch.SolrProvider.SolrSearchIndex, Sitecore.Support.391039`
+4. In configuration files find all occurrences of `Sitecore.ContentSearch.SolrProvider.SwitchOnRebuildSolrSearchIndex, Sitecore.ContentSearch.SolrProvider` and replace them with `Sitecore.Support.ContentSearch.SolrProvider.SwitchOnRebuildSolrSearchIndex, Sitecore.Support.391039`

 ## Content